Billy Proctor

 Billy Proctor (born 14 May 1999) is a New Zealand rugby union player who plays as a centre for Super Rugby club the Hurricanes and the New Zealand national team.

+Club career

+In 2026, Proctor formed part of the Hurricanes squad which won the 2026 Super Rugby Pacific season.
+On 20 June, the Hurricanes defeated the Chiefs 60–5 in the final.

 International career

-On 20 July 2024 Proctor made his All Blacks debut in the test match against Fiji played at Snapdragon Stadium in San Diego, California.
+On 20 July 2024, Proctor made his All Blacks debut in the test match against Fiji played at Snapdragon Stadium in San Diego, California.

 Personal life

 Proctor is a New Zealander of Māori descent (Ngāi Te Rangi and Ngāpuhi descent).
 He is the younger brother of former New Zealand international Matt Proctor.